LiamWilbraham/taucauto/README.md

 # taucauto
 Python script that automatically extracts the bandgap of a material by the Tauc method [1].
 Tauc plots are also generated.
-A windows '.exe' standalone is also provided.

 ### Function
 Transforms spectrum '.txt' files within a directory into Tauc plots, which are generated as '.jpg' files.
 From these plots, the band gap is extrapolated as outlined in ref [1].